itd22/pdfmn/doc/suggestions.md

 Typical workflow

 import → load → extract → sanitize → update → write → move → rename → save → publish → export

+"ShelfDisplay" – Responsibilities & Interaction with "Shelf"

+Responsibility

+"ShelfDisplay" presents the contents and state of a "Shelf" to the user.
+It does not import, sanitize, move, or modify PDF files directly.

+Interactions with "Shelf"

+Action| Purpose| Example
+"load"| Obtain the current shelf state| Load books for display "refresh"| Reload the view after shelf changes| Refresh the book list "display"| Render shelf information| Display books, metadata, and status "filter"| Show a subset of books| Filter by author or tag "sort"| Change display order| Sort by title or year "select"| Select one or more books| Select a book to inspect "view"| Show detailed information| View book metadata "search"| Find matching books| Search by title or ISBN "notify"| Present shelf events| Show import or sanitize completion "request"| Ask "Shelf" to perform an operation| Request import, sanitize, or rename "observe"| Listen for shelf updates| Update UI when the shelf changes

+Typical interaction

+User
+  │
+  ▼
+ShelfDisplay
+  │ request
+  ▼
+Shelf
+  │ performs operation
+  ▼
+ShelfDisplay
+  │ refresh
+  ▼
+Display updated shelf information

+Responsibilities

+Shelf

+- Imports PDFs
+- Sanitizes PDFs and metadata
+- Writes new PDFs
+- Moves and renames files
+- Reads and writes YAML/JSON/database
+- Maintains the shelf state

+ShelfDisplay

+- Displays shelf contents
+- Displays book details and status
+- Filters, sorts, and searches books
+- Handles user selection
+- Requests operations from "Shelf"
+- Refreshes when the "Shelf" changes